Brain sponge

 The brain sponge (Isodictya elastica) is a species of marine demosponge in the family Isodictyidae.
-This sponge is known from the west coast of South Africa to Port Elizabeth.
+It is present from the west coast of South Africa to Port Elizabeth.
 It is endemic to this region.

 Description

 The brain sponge may grow to 20 cm across.
 It has a smooth surface, covered with many scattered oscula.
 It may be beige to pink in colour and grows in two forms: one massive and convoluted, rather like a brain, and the other with narrowing fingers.
 Its texture is soft and compressible.

 Habitat

 This sponge lives on rocky reefs subtidally to 25 m.